A tumor is an abnormal growth of body tissue. Tumors can be cancerous (malignant) or noncancerous (benign).

 When a tumor is found, a piece of the tissue is removed and examined under a microscope.
 This is called a biopsy.
 It is done to determine if the tumor is noncancerous (benign) or cancerous (malignant).
 Depending on the location of the tumor, the biopsy may be a simple procedure or a serious operation.

 You may not need treatment if the tumor is:

 - In a "safe" area where it will not cause symptoms or problems with the way an organ works

 Sometimes benign tumors may be removed for cosmetic reasons.
 Benign tumors of the brain may be removed because of their location or harmful effect on the surrounding normal brain tissue.

-A cancer diagnosis often causes a lot of anxiety and can affect a patient's entire life.
+A cancer diagnosis often causes a lot of anxiety and can affect a person's entire life.
 There are many resources for cancer patients.
-See: Cancer resources

-If the tumor is malignant, the outcome depends on the type and stage of the tumor at diagnosis.
+If the tumor is cancerous, the outcome depends on the type and stage of the tumor at diagnosis.
 Some cancers can be cured.
-Some that are not curable can still be treated, and patients can live for many years with the cancer.
-Still other tumors are quickly life-threatening.
+Some that are not curable can still be treated, and people can live for many years with the cancer.
+Still other tumors are quickly life threatening.

 Moscow JA, Cowan KH.
 Biology of cancer.
 In Goldman L, Schafer AI, eds.
 Goldman's Cecil Medicine.
 24th ed.
 Philadelphia, PA: Saunders Elsevier; 2011:chap 185.

 Updated by: Laura J. Martin, MD, MPH, ABIM Board Certified in Internal Medicine and Hospice and Palliative Medicine, Atlanta, GA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, and the A.D.A.M.
 Editorial team.